 This escalation did lead to the Constitution of 1848 (after approval by a referendum).
 The Constitution was amended one hundred and forty times until the year 2000.

-Every amendment must be submitted to the People in the form of a mandatory referendum, whether it concerns the first major revision in 1874 (including the optional referendum), the revision of 1891 (including the People’s Initiative), the introduction of the voting system of proportionality (1918), women’s suffrage (1971), the new canton of Jura (1979) or the major revision of 1999 (which, after the referendum, came into force on 1 January 2000).
+Every amendment of the Consitution must be submitted to the People in the form of a mandatory referendum, whether it concerned the first major revision in 1874 (including the optional referendum), the revision of 1891 (including the People’s Initiative), the introduction of the voting system of proportionality (1918), women’s suffrage (1971), the new canton of Jura (1979) or the major revision of 1999 (which came into force on 1 January 2000).

-Most adaptations are related to the transfer of new powers to the federal level (der Bund) because of an increasing number of governmental tasks (e.g. with respect to the environment, social security, immigration, transport).
+Most adaptations are related to the transfer of new powers to the federal level (der Bund) because of an increasing number of governmental tasks (e.g. concerning the environment, social security, immigration, and transport).

 The principles of the Constitution of 1848 have not changed.
 Switzerland is a confederal, decentralised democratic state.
-The citizens always have the final say at federal, cantonal and municipal levels, and thus control the political parties and their networks.
+The citizens always have the final say at federal, cantonal and municipal levels, thus controlling the political parties and their networks.

 The Eidgenossenschaft and the Constitution are a centuries-old bottom-up project on behalf of the cantons and the People.
-Switzerland boasts the maximum as an alliance of four languages and cultures.
+Switzerland boasts the maximum alliance of four sovereign cantons and four languages.